joshuatz/joshuatz-wp-theme/README.md

      - Optionally, integrate Materialize walker version
  - Add Gutenberg support (color palettes, blocks, etc.)
  - Add support for the AMP spec version of pages/posts
+ - make `/blog` a true theme page, rather than have to manually create it